MCDL will begin offering passport photos again on Monday, June 14 by appointment.

 - The minor must appear in person.

-For security reasons, parental consent is required.
-Consent may be implied by a parent’s signature on the fee payment check; in some cases, an affidavit of consent may be requested.
+For security reasons, parental consent is recommended.
+Consent may be implied by a parent’s signature on the fee payment check or parental information as emergency contact.

-If your child does not have identification of his/her own, you need to accompany your child, present identification and co-sign the application.
+If your child does not have identification of his/her own, a parent needs to accompany the child, present identification and co-sign the application.

 I have an expired passport.
 Can I renew it by mail?